-The line-up for the 2018 concert is set.
+The line-up for the 2019 concert is coming together.
+The 2018 entertainment list is posted below.
 After the concert there will be a square set in the beer tent.
-These events are both included in the admission.
+These events are both included in the admission to the concert Under The Stars.
+Please remember after 9:00 pm those 18 and under are not permitted to attend where alcohol is served.
 Please join us for the Concert Under the Stars and the beer tent cèilidh .

 Friday evening of Games Week has traditionally been set aside for The Concert Under The Stars.
 Local talent, singers, songwriters, fiddlers, highland dancers, choirs, step dancers show the incredible variety of local talent.

 There is a singular beauty in a distinctive voice controlling haunting Gaelic songs.
 That is the feeling and sense when Abigail MacDonald is on stage.
 You simply want to listen!
 She was born and raised in St. Andrews, Antigonish County and grew up surrounded by Gaelic music and culture.
 We know her voice, her dancing, her guitar, and piano and you should know it as well.
 Come along Friday evening to understand the chatter about Abigail.
 She is the daughter of Brian and Jennifer MacDonald.
 When just 5 she began learning Gaelic.
 As Malcolm Gladwell wrote in Outliers, it takes 10000 hours of practice!
 Abigail has put in the time and is a “regular” guest at the Piper’s Pub Wednesday cèilidh.
 Did I mention she sings in Gaelic?
 Yes, I believe I did, but its worth repeating.
 Abigail is thrilled to be a part of The Concert Under The Stars and the Games Committee is just that tickled she is with us this year.